Indexing Process in Windows Search

-Properties In Windows Vista and later Windows Search provides a property system that includes a large library of properties.
+Properties Windows Search provides a property system that includes a large library of properties.
 Any property can appear on any item as defined by the filter or property handler.
 If you have a custom file format, you can map your file format's properties to these system properties, and you can create new custom properties.
 When your filter or property handler emits these properties, the gatherer updates the index so users can search using your properties.
-For more information on creating and registering custom properties for a file format, see Vista Property System.
+For more information on creating and registering custom properties for a file format, see Property System.

 SystemIndex The index, called SystemIndex, stores indexed data and is composed of a property store and indices over the properties and content for item properties, and an inverted index for textual content and properties.
 After the gatherer updates the index, the index can be queried by Windows Search and other applications.
 For more information on ways to query the index, see Querying the Index Programmatically.

 Remember that when you re-register a schema, changes made to attributes of previously defined properties may not be respected by the indexer.
 The solution is either to rebuild the index, or introduce new properties that reflect the changes instead of updating old ones (not recommended).
 For more information, see Note to Implementers in Properties System Overview.